CSIT321-BDI-Agent/BDI-Agent/README.md

 ## Docker Deployment

+### Why Docker?

+✅ **No MongoDB installation required** - MongoDB runs in a container
+✅ **No dependency conflicts** - Isolated environment
+✅ **One-command setup** - Everything configured automatically
+✅ **Consistent behavior** - Same environment on all machines
+✅ **Easy cleanup** - Remove everything with one command

 ### Quick Start

-The application includes production-ready Docker support with MongoDB.
+The application includes production-ready Docker support with MongoDB included.

 **Using Setup Scripts:**